Lindsay Perigo

 Lindsay Perigo (born 14 December 1951) is a New Zealand former television and radio broadcasting personality, founding member and first leader of the Libertarianz political party and a formerly-Objectivist organisation called Sense of Life Objectivists (SOLO).
+He is still an attention-seeking nobody.

 In 1993 he quit television work, in the process denouncing TVNZ news and current affairs as "brain dead".
 Thereafter he returned to radio for several years, with a libertarian show on Radio Pacific and on the now defunct Radio Liberty.

 Perigo is former editor of the Free Radical, a libertarian/Objectivist magazine founded by him with backing from David Henderson in 1994.
 Deborah Coddington, former Free Radical assistant editor, wrote a biography of Perigo entitled Politically Incorrect in 1999, which was published by Radio Pacific.

 He is a noted fan of singer Mario Lanza, and in August 2013 a collection of his writings on Lanza's life and work was released called The One Tenor.
 He also wrote the foreword for Armando Cesari's Lanza biography, Mario Lanza: An American Tragedy.
 He has interviewed José Carreras and Luciano Pavarotti, and appeared with Dame Malvina Major in a television tribute to Pavarotti in September 2007.

 A collection of his cultural and political commentaries was released in September 2012 titled The Total Passion for the Total Height.